 For the second consecutive year, my trip to EAA Airventure landed me in Dubuque, Iowa.
 My back to back visits to Iowa’s beautiful city on the Mississippi River were different, each delightfully containing little reminders to live more fully present in the moment.
-Even when in an unfamiliar city with no plan regarding accomodations.
+Even when in an unfamiliar city with no plan regarding accommodations.

 To VFR or IFR, is the Question